How to convince someone to say “yes” is the goal for any sales message. It’s what psychologists call “compliance.”

 Since then, I’ve seen experiments demonstrating that a male robin will attack a simple bunch of red breast feathers but ignore a detailed replica of an actual male robin that does not have red breast feathers.

 Fixed-action patterns are common among animals.
 But what about humans?
 What if you could use a trigger to set off a desirable sequence of behavior in a potential customer — like saying “yes” to a request you make?
+So you don’t feel like you have to write the greatest sales letter of all time?

 Actually, you can.